shipiyouniao/UnityEasyInject/Readme.md

 #### 2.5 Non-GameObject Component Class Bean Based on Liskov Substitution Principle

-If a class inherits another class or implements an interface, the parent class or interface and the parent class's parent class and interface (and so on) will also be registered as the corresponding information of the Bean instance.
+If a class inherits another class or implements an interface, the parent class or interface and the parent class's parent class and interface (and so on, except for `object` or classes in the `UnityEngine` namespace) will also be registered as the corresponding information of the Bean instance.

 ***If the parent class or interface has multiple subclasses or implementation classes, please make sure to use the `[Component]` attribute to specify a name to make it unique.***